Chris Kirubi

-Christopher John Kirubi (20 August 1941 – 14 June 2021), born in Murang'a county, was a Kenyan businessman, entrepreneur, and industrialist.
+Christopher John Kirubi (20 August 1941 – 14 June 2021), born in Murang'a County, was a Kenyan businessman, entrepreneur, and industrialist.
 He was a director at Centum Investment Company, a business conglomerate, of which he was the largest individual shareholder.

-According to the 2011 Forbes annual rankings of Africa's richest people in Kenya, Kirubi was ranked the second richest man in Kenya and 31st richest in Africa with a net worth of $301 million in the 2011 Forbes inaugural ranking of Africa's 40 richest people.
+According to the 2011 Forbes annual rankings of Africa's richest people in Kenya, Kirubi was ranked the second richest man in Kenya and 31st richest in Africa, with a net worth of $301 million.
 He ranked behind only the Kenyatta family, who were ranked richest in Kenya in 2011 with a net worth of $500 million.
 However, in 2012, Forbes dropped Kirubi from the list of Africa's 40 richest.

-He chaired: (1) DHL Express Kenya Limited, (2) Haco Industries Kenya Limited, (3) Kiruna International Limited, (4) International House Limited, (5) Nairobi Bottlers Limited, (6) Sandvik East Africa Limited and (7) 98.4 Capital FM.
-He was also a non-executive director of (8) Bayer East Africa Limited, (9) UAP Provincial Insurance Company Limited and (10) Beverage Services of Kenya Limited.
+He chaired DHL Express Kenya Limited, Haco Industries Kenya Limited, Kiruna International Limited, International House Limited, Nairobi Bottlers Limited, Sandvik East Africa Limited and 98.4 Capital FM.
+He was also a non-executive director of Bayer East Africa Limited, UAP Provincial Insurance Company Limited and Beverage Services of Kenya Limited.

 He died on 14 June 2021 after a long battle with cancer.

 Early life and education

-Chris Kirubi was born in a poor family.
-Both of his parents died when he was young.
+Kirubi was born into a poor family, and his parents died when he was young.
 He began work while still in school, working during school holidays to support himself and his siblings.
-Upon graduation, his first job was as salesman, repairing and selling gas cylinders for Shell, the petroleum conglomerate.
+Upon graduation, his first job was as a salesman, repairing and selling gas cylinders for Shell, the petroleum conglomerate.

 Career

 During the 1960s and early 1970s, Kirubi worked as an Administrator at Kenatco, a government-owned transportation company.
-Starting around 1971, he began buying run-down buildings in the cities of Nairobi and Mombasa, renovating them and either selling the renovated structures or renting them out.
-He also began acquiring prime land in and around Nairobi, and proceeded to erect rental and other commercial properties, using loans from Kenyan financial institutions.
+Around 1971, he began buying run-down buildings in the cities of Nairobi and Mombasa, renovating them for resale or renting them out.
+He also began acquiring prime land in and around Nairobi and proceeded to erect rental and other commercial properties, using loans from Kenyan financial institutions.

 Holdings

-Kirubi's investments included but are not limited to the following: (1) Centum Investment Company: Chris Kirubi was the largest single investor in the company, whose stock is listed on both the Nairobi Stock Exchange and on the Uganda Securities Exchange.
-(2) He owned 100 percent of Haco Industries Limited, a Kenyan household goods manufacturer.
-(3) 98.4 Capital FM, is a Nairobi radio station, whose shares he owned 100 percent (4) Kenya Commercial Bank Group and (5) Nation Media Group.
+Kirubi was the largest single investor in Centum Investment Company, whose stock is listed on both the Nairobi Stock Exchange and on the Uganda Securities Exchange.
+He owned 100 percent of Haco Industries Limited, a Kenyan household goods manufacturer.
+He owned 100 percent of 98.4 Capital FM, a Nairobi radio station.
+He also invested in the Kenya Commercial Bank Group and Nation Media Group.

 In March 2020, he filed an application seeking regulatory approval to acquire another 20 percent of Centum's shareholding, to add to the 30 percent that he already owned at that time.
 The deal involved the purchase of 133 million shares valued at KSh2.7 billion (US$25.7 million).